-Salvatore Caporale, Fabio Pareschi, Valerio Cambareri, Riccardo Rovatti, Gianluca Setti, “A Soft-defined Pulse Width Modulation Approach - Part I: Principles”, accepted for publication in IEEE Transactions on Circuits and Systems I - Regular Papers, Vol. 62, No. 9., pp. 2280-2289.
+Salvatore Caporale, Fabio Pareschi, Valerio Cambareri, Riccardo Rovatti, Gianluca Setti, “A Soft-defined Pulse Width Modulation Approach - Part I: Principles”, IEEE Transactions on Circuits and Systems I - Regular Papers, Vol. 62, No. 9., pp. 2280-2289.
 September 2015 - doi: 10.1109/TCSI.2015.2459555

-Salvatore Caporale, Fabio Pareschi, Valerio Cambareri, Riccardo Rovatti, Gianluca Setti, “A Soft-defined Pulse Width Modulation Approach - Part II: System Modeling”, accepted for publication in IEEE Transactions on Circuits and Systems I - Regular Papers, Vol. 62, No. 9., pp. 2290-2300.
+Salvatore Caporale, Fabio Pareschi, Valerio Cambareri, Riccardo Rovatti, Gianluca Setti, “A Soft-defined Pulse Width Modulation Approach - Part II: System Modeling”, IEEE Transactions on Circuits and Systems I - Regular Papers, Vol. 62, No. 9., pp. 2290-2300.
 September 2015 - doi: 10.1109/TCSI.2015.2459556

 A very common approach among active EMI reduction techniques is the application of spread spectrum clocking.
 We have been able both to optimize common known approaches, and to propose new innovative techniques capable of outperforming already known ones.
 Go to the dedicated web site for further details .